Amazon Finally Makes a Waterproof Kindle - Slashdot

 Or you could buy a $99 Kindle Paperwhite and a $30 IP68 case.

-I like it for a different reason (Score:3)
+I like it for a different reason (Score:4, Interesting)

 I can't say I've ever said to myself "I wish this Kindle were waterproof!"
 However I have wished for a Kindle with larger page size*, and this new one has a 7" screen.